Subject Leader – Ms Lilley

 Each unit of music has an ongoing musical learning focus and a unit specific focus from Reception to Year 6.

-During music lessons assessments are made focusing on the content and performance involving qualitative verbal feedback.
-Collective Worships, Concerts, Community Participation and Classroom Learning is digitally recorded when appropriate, uploaded and stored as digital evidence.
-Impact will be reviewed at the end of each academic year.
+During music lessons assessments are made focusing on the content and performance involving qualitative verbal feedback at the teacher’s discretion notes may be made at the bottom of Charanga’s ‘One page lesson planning sheet’.
+Collective worships, concerts, community participation and classroom learning can be digitally recorded when appropriate, uploaded and stored as digital evidence.
+Impact will be reviewed at the end of each academic year through discussion with the class teacher.

 In addition, by following our music curriculum, from Reception to the end of Key Stage 2, our children will have developed a deep knowledge and understanding of music in their long-term memory.
 This will provide them with the foundation needed for a successful transition into the next stage of their education.